 However, in late 2009 Treasury Departmental Offices established a formal level of review above the disclosure officer for "sensitive information."
 "Sensitive information" includes internal correspondence, memoranda, e-mails, drafts, calendars, and travel logs of the Secretary, the Deputy Secretary, the Chief of Staff, the Deputy Chief of Staff, the Executive Secretary, Under Secretaries, Assistant Secretaries, legal advisors, senior advisors, and counselors.
-News media inquiries about any of the sensitive information or the positions involved also meet the general definition of "sensitive information."
+News media inquiries about any of the sensitive information."
 A small percentage of the documents subject to the sensitive information review process have been provided to the White House Office of Counsel for review and comment.
 Although that office made some comments and recommendations as a result of its reviews,